jcarlosvale/openingHouse/README.md

 The problem of this approach is to establish the Date in 1.1.1970 and to use the 24 hour range of this date.
 One alternative is use a standard time like the range [00 - 24], more easy to recognize the hour of OPEN or CLOSE the restaurant.

+### Possible refactoring
+1. Modify the DTO to use a MAP of Days Of Week instead one field for each day (ex Monday, Tuesday,...)